 This time, the mission was to support Afghanistan’s central government by working with the various ministries (health, education, interior etc.).
 She made it a point not to allow her rank or gender from doing anything male soldiers did, like unloading trucks or pulling middle-of-the-night guard duty.

 Steadman recounted how she would visit hospitals around Kabul with other members of her unit.
-She remembers how the country was in chaos when they got there, with no light, electricity or water throughout much of the city, making driving the streets hazardous.
+The country was in chaos when they got there, with no light, electricity or water throughout much of the city, making driving the streets hazardous.
 As a civil affairs element, part of the mission was to support and strengthen the medical infrastructure of the city.
 They would drive to the hospitals in their Army vehicles, always leaving at least one person at the vehicle to post “car guard” while the others went in.

 When Steadman had car guard duty, it always attracted attention.